Flagler College: Proctor Library

 The Proctor Library, located at 44 Sevilla Street in the northwest corner of campus, is Flagler's sole library facility.
 It is named after William L. Proctor, Flagler's chancellor, who was president of the college from 1971 until 2001.
 Like many of the historic buildings on campus, the Proctor Library's architectural design reflects the Gilded Age style popular during the time of Henry Flagler's construction of the Ponce de León Hotel in 1888.
-The Proctor Library was built in 1996, replacing the demolished home of artist Felix de Crano, which had been the last classic Shingle Style house in St. Augustine.
+The Proctor Library was built in 1994-95, replacing the demolished home of artist Felix de Crano, which had been the last classic Shingle Style house in St. Augustine.

 The library's collection contains approximately 102,047 printed volumes, 212,689 electronic books, 4,180 audiovisual items, 630 periodicals, and 5 newspapers, as well as almost 44,000 full-text electronic periodicals and 50 online databases.
 Proctor Library also contains three collections: Digital Collections, Flagler College Archives, and Special Collections.
 Access to, and the use of, the Proctor Library is limited to Flagler College students, faculty, and staff, and is not open to the general public without a written request.
 Proctor Library Digital Collections, however, is accessible to anyone with an Internet connection.

+St. Augustine Fiction is a collecting focus of the library in collaboration with the St. Augustine Historical Society.

 Student life

 Organizations

-Flagler offers membership in 11 honor societies, including Alpha Chi, Alpha Psi Omega, Alpha Phi Sigma, Sigma Beta Delta, Pi Sigma Alpha, Kappa Delta Pi, Omicron Delta Kappa, Phi Alpha Theta, Psi Chi, Alpha Kappa Delta, and Sigma Tau Delta.
-In addition, there are 3 student organizations, 30 campus clubs, and 9 academic organizations.
-Flagler also has 6 sports clubs, including club hockey, dance club, men's lacrosse club, men's soccer club, winter guard, and a Quidditch team.
+Flagler offers membership in fraternity, sororities, honor societies and almost 50 clubs and student organizations.